AutomataLab/JPStream/README.md

 # JPStream

-**JPStream** is a compilation system that compiles a given set of JSONPath queries into automata-based parallel executables with bounded memory footprints.
+**JPStream** compiles a given set of JSONPath queries into automata-based parallel executables with bounded memory footprints.
 First, it adapts a stream processing design that combines parsing and querying in one pass without generating any in-memory parse tree.
-This is achieved by jointly compile the query expressions and JSON syntax into a single automaton with two stacks.
-Furthermore, it offers a set of feasibility reasoning techniques to avoid path explosion during parallel execution.
+This is achieved by jointly compiling the path expressions and JSON syntax into a single automaton with two stacks.
+Furthermore, it supports parallel processing of single large JSON file, based on a set of parallelization techniques customized to stream processing automata.
 For more details about JPStream, please refer to our paper [1].

 ## Getting Started